 Signs must also be at least five feet off the ground, and if meant to denote a van-accessible space, this must be indicated on the sign.
 Access aisles are to be marked with diagonal lines.

 The ADA is enforced by the Department of Justice.
 That means that charges can be brought against any person or business that doesn’t comply with the requirements for handicap parking spots.
 This can result in fines up to $150,000, depending on how many times the individual has violated the rules set forth by the ADA.
 In some states, if spaces are not properly provided, a misdemeanor crime can be charged.

 For individuals who park in handicap parking spaces without a proper license plate or placard, a civil infraction may be issued.
 That may mean a parking ticket or even being towed from the spot, depending on where it takes place.

-There’s a lot to know about the legal requirements for a handicap parking space, but once you know the rules, they’re easy to remember!
+There’s a lot to know about the legal handicap parking requirements, but once you know the rules, they’re easy to remember!